 MCFT students can include a special concentration on addictions treatment in the context of families by adding two courses to their plans of study (MHCA 545, and MHCA 546 or MHCA 547).
 As the Department of Counseling Psychology has an existing specialization in addictions treatment, this concentration allows for collaboration across programs so that addictions treatment can inform family therapy and family therapy can inform addictions treatment, thus strengthening both programs.
 Additionally, since addictions treatment is in great demand across the country, an opportunity to be trained in this area strengthens the practice focus of our students and increases their marketability in the highly competitive field of mental health practitioners.
-MCFT students are also welcome to complete the addiction program training in gambling addictions and/or certificate in eating disorders by adding 8 credit hours of coursework to their plans of study.
+MCFT students are also welcome to complete the addiction program training in gambling addictions and/or gaming..